oats-center/pod/build-guide.md

 2. Connect the Digital Matters debug cable to Oyster and to your computer.
 3. Start the configuration tool, and select the COM port associated with the debug cable.
 4. Download the [Oyster configuration](), load it into the configuration app, and adjust as needed.
-5. Check the "program???" checkbox and wait for the programming to complete.
+5. Check the `Program Parameters` checkbox.
+6. Plug the debug cable into the Oyster.
+7. Insert batteries.
+8. Wait until the new parameters have been installed.
-6. Open the "devices????" screen and copy the device EUI and both network and session keys to a safe place.
+9. Open the `DevEUI List` screen and copy the device EUI and both network and session keys to a safe place.

 To create the device within Chirpstack, go to the relevant application page and select `+ CREATE`.
 Please use these settings: